ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Create gravity switches (type of item): they set player.velocity to zero, switch player.myGravity to their choice (choice is stored in angle), and then become inactive.
 - [x] Add initialGravity variable to levels
 - [ ] Level: Current = path(s) of gravity switches where player must use sliding blocks to avoid death/entrapment and reach doors
+- [x] Fix glitch where beatenLevels in plist is not updated correctly
+- [ ] Add text to level 22